-One of the reasons commute times in Spokane are so low is because there are a number of alternate routes through the community.
-I-90 is the major route to the city running east to west.
-WA-195, WA-291, WA-2, and WA-290 also provide major routes through the metro area from a variety of directions.
+One of the reasons commute times in Spokane are so low is that there are many alternate routes through the community.
+I-90 is the major route to the city, running east to west.
+WA-195, WA-291, WA-2, and WA-290 also provide major routes through the metro area from various directions.

 Spokane Public Transportation

-For occasional trips, both Uber and Lyft drivers operate within the city in addition to a number of private limo services and airport shuttles.
-Compared to other communities however, Spokane is definitely a car city.
+For occasional trips, both Uber and Lyft drivers operate within the city in addition to several private limo services and airport shuttles.
+Compared to other communities, however, Spokane is definitely a car city.

 More information about traffic in Spokane: